anupama-sinha/spring-logging-project/README.md

 * Introduction of Facade Library : Apache Commons, SLF4J(Most common).
 Implementation needed with other libraries
 * Implementation Library with SLF4J support also : Logback, Log4J2

+## Advantages of using Facade Library/Standard Specificiations
+* Any need for change won't require effort to change methods accordingly for implementation library.
+Instead an interface facade library takes care of the same.
+And a single dependency change does the job

 ## Log4J2 advantages over Logback
 * Lazy Loading messages
 * Async Logging